Support from FASE's Education Technology Office

 Once you have created and saved your PDF template, you can build the assessment in Crowdmark.

-2. Select New assessment from the drop-down menu
+2. Select +Create assessment on the Assessments page

-On the Template menu, you will be able to select options for your assessment and upload the PDF of the assessment template you created.
+In the Assessment setup section, you will be able to select options for your assessment and upload the PDF of the assessment template you created.

 • Double-sided printing: allows for the assessment sheets to be printed double-sided.
 Crowdmark uses this information for the placement of QR codes in the printable fileIf you leave this option unselected, QR codes will be not be printed on the back of each page.
 Double-sided printing is recommended to avoid students placing work on pages without QR codes.

-• Enable automated matching: will add a region to the cover page of your template for students to write first name, last name and student ID number.
+• Add auto-matching region to first page: will add a region to the cover page of your template for students to write first name, last name and student ID number.
 Crowdmark will use the information on this page to automatically match the booklets to the students in your Crowdmark roster.
 Automated matching works best when the Student ID is numeric.
 See the note below for information on how to upload student number information.

 Automated Matching considerations and recommendations:

-3. Select Next to continue with the template setup.
+2. Select Save template and generate unique booklets to continue with the template setup.

 When previewing the pages in your assessment template, check that the QR codes aren't accidentally covering any of the questions.